shalamowww/Imp/README.md

 ## Features

 - [x] Basic import sorting
-- [ ] The class header on top, separated by new line
+- [x] The class header on top, separated by new line
+- [x] Split frameworks and headers imports
 - [ ] Remove duplicates
-- [ ] Split frameworks and headers imports
 - [ ] Sorting selected lines
-- [ ] Settings
+- [ ] More settings

 If you have an idea for a new feature, please file an issue and tell me more.

 ## Installation

 ### Demo way
-Clone and Run the project with Xcode >= 8 (make sure the App and the Extension are signed with your developer account)
+Clone and Run the project with Xcode 8+ (make sure the App and the Extension are signed with your developer account)

 ### Right way
 1. Open ``Imp.xcodeproj``